 Appeared as sole counsel on behalf of the successful appellant against the ET’s refusal to allow a review of its original decision on remedy (on the basis of relevant evidence of a TUPE transfer coming to light after the original hearing).

-- Acting for the Ministry of Justice in an inquest into the death of a prisoner at Watford General Hospital shortly after falling ill at HMP The Mount.
+- Acting for the Ministry of Justice at the inquest into the death of a prisoner at HMP New Hall.